If we all worked on the assumption that what is accepted as true is really true, there would be little hope of advance.”

 They are inspiring me while developing new tech trying to solve world energy crisis.
 Thank you!

-J.C.Aqfaq almost 2 years ago from Finland
+J.C.Aqfaq about 2 years ago from Finland

 This is really cool!

-bailey about 2 years ago from indy
+bailey over 2 years ago from indy

-Kimberly about 2 years ago from La
+Kimberly over 2 years ago from La

 Saw this one on bus stop wall in Orange County, CA...looking good!